 The COVID-19 pandemic has accelerated innovation within healthcare at an unprecedented pace, towards more effective and agile models of care – a transformation much needed in many healthcare systems globally.
 To support its members to realise the benefits of these changes, the International Hospital Federation has established the IHF ‘Beyond COVID-19’ Task Force.

-The Task Force will produce a report and a series of case studies to support hospitals adopt practices realised during the COVID-19 pandemic, which have beneficially transformed healthcare services, and so should be sustained in the future.
+The outputs of the Task Force have focused on supporting hospitals in adopting practices realised during the COVID-19 pandemic, which have beneficially transformed healthcare services, and so should be sustained in the future.
 The ‘Building the ‘New Normal’ report explores transformations across three thematic areas:

 Healthcare Delivery and Access